How is this financial industry game-changer doing after twelve years of business?

 Yes, free.
 No credit card information is required.
 And there is no “free trial” or other obligation to use the services.
 Simply sign up—which will require your social security number—and start monitoring.
 Full disclosure: I’ve been using Credit Karma’s services since 2011 and have not paid a cent for its free service.

 It’s important to note that these free credit scores are only offered from two credit bureaus (aka credit reporting agency): Equifax and Transunion.
 You will not be able to find scores from FICO like you can with some competing services now offered by a few banks and credit card companies.
 This is important because your FICO score is the one that lenders use.
-And while you can estimate your FICO score based on the ones offered here, you can’t know it for certain.
+And while you can estimate your FICO score based on the ones offered here, you can’t know it for sure.
 (The third credit bureau, Experian, does not work with Credit Karma.)

 Another important note: your credit score is not the same as a credit report.
 A credit report will list payment history, opened and closed financial accounts, details of collections information or late payments, and more in-depth information about your financial history.
 Once yearly, you can access a free credit report from all three major credit bureaus.
 The credit score is based on the credit report but is a three-digit number between 300 and 850.